white-copper-wires-3531799

 7. Flexibility

 Solid, stranded and flexible.
 If an 8 AWG wire has one strand it’s less flexible than an 8 AWG wire with 19 strands.
 A flexible 8 AWG wire would have 133 strands.
-Therefore, as long as you’re comparing the same AWG wire then more stranding is equivalent to more flexible.
+Therefore, as long as you’re comparing the same AWG wire then more stranding is equivalent to more flexibility.
 The jacket insulation can also help with flexibility because rubber insulation is more flexible than PVC insulation.
 Typically, more flexible cables are more expensive because the stranding and insulation are a bit more complicated.